Tanzania: Relocated Rhinos in Great Shape, Grumeti Official

 Once they leave their enclosures, the nine rhinos will be free-ranging within the greater Serengeti ecosystem.

-It is expected that the two other rhinos currently residing within a 276 hectare Rhino Intensive Protection Zone will also be released as free-ranging in the near future.
+It is expected that the two other rhino currently residing within a 276 hectare Rhino Intensive Protection Zone will also be released as free-ranging in the near future.

-One of the rhinos is a 1,157 kilogram bull named Eric who was translocated from San Diego Zoo Safari Park to Grumeti in September 2018.
+One of these rhinos is a 1,157 kilogram bull named Eric, who was translocated from San Diego Zoo Safari Park to Grumeti in September 2018.

 "The expectation is that all of the rhinos will settle into the area forming a healthy breeding nucleus," added Mr Cunliffe.

-Security of the rhino is critical and the Grumeti Fund has maintained that it's strong and a multi-dimensional anti-poaching strategy will give the nine rhinos the best chance to survive and thrive.
+Security of the rhino is critical, and the Grumeti Fund has maintained that it's strong and multi-dimensional anti-poaching strategy will give the nine rhinos the best chance to survive and thrive.

 The Fund's assurance comes only a few days after the world marked the World Rhino Day, a global event established to celebrate the world's five rhinoceros species, and to reflect on the challenges facing them.